haberdashPI/Weber.jl/docs/src/extend.md

 Second, `record` is called on the [`next`](@ref) extension.  **All extended functions should follow this pattern**.
-Each experiment can have multiple extensions, and each pairing of an experiment with a particular plugin is called an experiment *version*.
+Each experiment can have multiple extensions, and each pairing of an experiment with a particular extension is called an experiment *version*.
 These are ordered from top-most to bottom-most version.
-The top-most version is the first extension in the list specified in the call to [`Experiment`](@ref).
+The top-most version is paired with the first extension in the list specified during the call to [`Experiment`](@ref).
 Subsequent versions are accessed in this same order, using [`next`](@ref), until the bottom-most version, which is the experiment without any paired extension.

-For this extension to actually work, `setup` must also be extended to add the column `:my_extension` to the data file.
+For the extension to `record` to actually work, `setup` must also be extended to add the column `:my_extension` to the data file.

 ```julia